alex/what-happens-when/README.rst

 HTML parsing
 ------------

-The rendering engine will start getting the contents of the requested document from the networking layer.
+The rendering engine starts getting the contents of the requested document from the networking layer.
 This will usually be done in 8kB chunks.

 The primary job of HTML parser to parse the HTML markup into a parse tree.